LeviSamuelEvans/pytorch-regression-tutorial/conversion/README.md

 This script converts data stored in ROOT files into HDF5 format with a structured layout.
 This is very useful for ML workflows.
 Some other file formats are also very popular, e.g. `parquet`, but this script is specifically designed for the HDF5 format and utilises `h5py`.
 It's worth doing some research yourself and experimenting with what is best for you!

 ---
 The script is designed to be flexible, allowing you to specify the features that you want to extract from your analysis ROOT files.
 Furthermore, there are different classes to facilitate the processing of different types of useful particle physics data.
+Currently, the output structure differs from that of the `.h5` used in the tutorial, since that used an older version of the script, but this is something I will address in the future.

 ## Features